 One of the great things about angelica is that it self-seeds incredibly easily.
-If you want more plants without doing any work, you can just let the flower bloom, fruit and drop its seeds naturally.
+If you want more plants without doing any work, you can just let the flowers bloom, fruit and drop their seeds naturally.
 For best results with self-seeding, pull back your mulch before the seeds drop to ensure they drop directly on your soil.

 It's also possible to propagate angelica through root division.
 Wait until the fall of the first year after the plant has gone dormant.
 Then, cut back the plant so it is only a foot tall.
 Use a sharp spade to divide the plant down the center, leaving one half of it in place, or dig up the whole plant and then divide the roots into two or three sections.
 Replant each root section in a garden bed spaced 18 to 24 inches from one another.